rmiyoyo/Awesome-Books-v2-With-ES6/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-- I thank Microverse Reviewers for reviewing our pull requests.
+- Thank you for checking out the code and all the code reviews.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>